 If you’re a continuing student and moving to the next stage of your program, you can apply to change your timetable if there’s a ‘compassionate or compelling’ reason.
 This usually means circumstances beyond your control may affect your progression and wellbeing.
 Please provide supporting documents, such as a letter from your employer if there are work reasons, or letter from a doctor if it’s a health matter.

 If you’re studying an academic program, you can change timetable on eStudent while online enrolment is still open and if classes are still available.
-Once online enrolment close, please complete an Academic Timetable Change Request form and submit to enrolment@utscollege.edu.au no later than 5pm on Thursday of Welcome Week.
+Once online enrolment close, please complete an Academic Timetable Change Request form and submit to enrolment@utscollege.edu.au no later than Thursday of Welcome Week.
 The enrolment team will let you know the outcome via UTS email as soon as possible.

 It is recommended that you include your full name and Student ID number when sending inquiries via email.